Magicrafter13/reformed-dave/README.md

 # Running
 ## First Time Setup
+### With included tabbyAPI scripts/setup.
 Requirements:
 - git-lfs
 - Python 3.10-3.12
 - tmux

-Some basic setup is done by `init.sh`.
+Some basic setup is done by `init_all.sh`.
 Before running it, keep reading.

 TabbyAPI currently requires Python 3.10, 3.11, or 3.12.
 This repo will assume that 3.12 is installed.
-You can change this in `init.sh`.
+You can change this in `init_all.sh`.

 Before automating this with systemd or some other such service, please run `start_all.sh` in an interactive session.
 The first time it is run through, it will setup tabbyAPI.

+### With existing tabbyAPI setup.
+If you do not wish to use the tabbyAPI setup included in this repository (or you already have one setup you want to use), then the steps above are essentially the same, except you only need to run `init.sh` to get the Discord bot ready, and then `start.sh` to start the Discord bot.
+By taking this route you are responsible for properly connecting the bot to the API (for example if you changed the port, or run it on a different IP), as well as getting the Pastor Dave model working in tabby.

+Consider this the advanced route - but it is understandable that someone may wish to use an existing tabbyAPI installation.

 ## Standard Operation
 Simply run `start_all.sh`.
 It will launch tabbyAPI in a tmux session, wait for a